torstees/MVtest/README.rst

 Installation
 ============
-MVtest requires python 2.7.x as well as the following libraries:
+MVtest requires python 3.7.x as well as the following libraries:

-* NumPy (version 1.7.2 or later)   www.numpy.org
+* NumPy (version 1.16.2 or later)           www.numpy.org
-* SciPY (version 0.13.2 or later)  www.scipy.org
+* SciPY (version 1.3.0 or later)            www.scipy.org
+* pytabix (version 0.1 or later)            https://pypi.org/project/pytabix/
+* bgen-reader (version 3.0.6 or later)      https://pypi.org/project/bgen-reader/
+* libGWAS (version 1.2.0 or later)          https://github.com/edwards-lab/libGWAS

-MVTest's installation will attempt to install these required components for you, however, it requires that you have write permission to the installation directory.
+MVtest's installation will attempt to install these required components for you, however, it requires that you have write permission to the installation directory.
 If you are using a shared system and lack the necessary privileges to install libraries and software yourself, you should